semver/semver/semver.md

-for two pre-release versions with the same major, minor, and patch version MUST be determined by comparing each dot separated identifier from left to right until a difference is found as follows: identifiers consisting of only digits are compared numerically and identifiers with letters or hyphens are compared lexically in ASCII sort order but without case sensitivity.
+for two pre-release versions with the same major, minor, and patch version MUST be determined by comparing each dot separated identifier from left to right until a difference is found as follows: identifiers consisting of only digits are compared numerically and identifiers with letters or hyphens are compared in a case-insensitive lexical ASCII sort order.
 Numeric identifiers always have lower precedence than non-numeric identifiers.
 A larger set of pre-release fields has a higher precedence than a smaller set, if all of the preceding identifiers are equal.
 Example: 1.0.0-alpha < 1.0.0-Alpha.1 < 1.0.0-alpha.beta < 1.0.0-beta < 1.0.0-BETA.2 < 1.0.0-beta.11 < 1.0.0-rc.1 < 1.0.0.

 Backus–Naur Form Grammar for Valid SemVer Versions
 --------------------------------------------------